nahhididwin/VNBWP-AA2/README.md

 # VNBWP-AA2
-VNBWP Server Research and develop solutions to prevent hacking/cheating by common and kernel-level software (like vapev4 kernel) without user-side anticheat, using server-side but in a completely new direction (We Opensource part, All parts are paid).
+VNBWP Server Research and develop solutions to prevent hacking/cheating in Minecraft PvP 1.8.9 by common and kernel-level software (like vapev4 kernel) without user-side anticheat, using server-side but in a completely new direction (We Opensource part, All parts are paid).